 [Putting out one ten-frame] If I have one ten-frame, what’s the biggest number I could show?
 (10)

 [Adding a second ten-frame] Okay, if I have two ten-frames, what’s the biggest number I could show?
 (20)

 Back to the planned lesson…I wrote the number 26 on my whiteboard and chose a student to read the number.
 I have learned not to assume students can read 2-digit numbers when they see them in isolation.
-Then I asked the students to work with their partner to build the number.
+Then I asked the students to work with their partners to build the number.
 While all the students successfully built the number, it was fascinating to see that most students were counting by ones as they put their counters on the ten-frames.
 After they had built the number, I asked them if they had to count by ones and reminded them that if the ten-frame was full, it was ten.
 We continued practicing this throughout the lesson (“If it’s 26, how many filled ten-frames will you have?
 Which digit shows you how many filled ten-frames you will have?”).

 On my whiteboard, where I had written 26, I wrote the equation 26 = 20 + 6.
 I asked the students to talk to their partners about what this equation meant.
 They were able to tell me that the 20 was the two filled ten-frames and the 6 was the counters on the ten-frame that wasn’t full.
 It is not obvious to children that a filled ten-frame can be called a ten, and that when we have two filled ten-frames it is two tens but represents 20 counters.
 HUGE concept and hurdle in understanding.

 Next, I wrote 32 on the whiteboard and asked them to build the number.
 It was interesting to see that some students knew to fill another ten-frame automatically, while others were counting by ones.
 After building the number, I again asked how many filled ten-frames they had (3) and asked a student to help me finish the equation.